livewire/livewire/docs/installation.md

 > Creating your first Livewire component

 <a name="publishing-config"></a>
-# Publishing the config file
+# Publishing the configuration file

 Livewire is "zero-config", meaning you can use it by following conventions without any need for special configuration.
 However, you may still want to customize it further.
 In those cases, you can publish and customize Livewire's config file by running the following `artisan` command: